okunator/Dippa/README.md

 ## Repository structure
 - `Dippa`/
-    - `datasets/` Where the downloaded datasets should be stored and where the processed datasets will be stored after running `src/convert_raw_data.py` script or `1_Convert_downloaded_data.ipynb
+    - `datasets/` Location for the raw and processed datasets after downloading and running `src/convert_raw_data.py`

-    - `notebooks/` Where the notebooks for running the codes are located
+    - `notebooks/` Notebooks for running the codes instead of running the pyton scripts
-    - `patches/` Where the patched datasets are located after running `2_Create_databases.ipynb` or `src/write_patches.py`
+    - `patches/` Location for the patched datasets after running `src/write_patches.py`
     - `src/`
         - `conf/`
             - `config_schema.py` dataclasses defining the config file schema in this project